-The following tables present an overview of the IBM System Storage DS4000 Storage Manager, Storage Subsystem, and Storage Expansion Enclosure product libraries, as well as other related documents.
+The following tables present an overview of the IBM TotalStorage DS4000 Storage Manager and DS4000 Storage Subsystem product libraries, as well as other related documents.
 Each table lists documents that are included in the libraries and what common tasks they address.

-You can access the documents listed in these tables at both of the following Web sites:
+You can access the documents listed in these tables at one of the following Web sites: